The Basset Hound Club of

 Emergency Evacuation Kit Example

 Don & Pam Bullock of Woebgon Bassets have had the experience of packing up all their dogs and necessary items due to an approaching wildfire.
-Fortunately the fire didn’t come close enough for them to have to follow through with the evacuation.
-Their experience, however, taught them that they weren’t ready when the time came to evacuate.
+Fortunately the first time the fire didn’t come close enough for them to have to follow through with the evacuation.
+The second time the evacuation was MANDATORY and they had to be away from their home for almost a week.

 Using the information from Mary’s presentation and information on the websites listed above the following is the Emergency Evacuation Kit that was put together by Don & Pam.
 It is certainly not meant to be a perfect or complete example of what to do, but it is their attempt to get started on the task.
 It’s presented here as an example in hopes that others will be inspired to create their own kits and evacuation plan.
 They have updated the kit and an explanation of the things they have added as well as what they have done in case they need to evacuate their home are also included.
 (Personal information and information on the dogs have been changed or crossed out in the pictures below for privacy.)